eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 and you will get a slightly more user-friendly interface with a list of the available options.
-Rumor has it there are even truly graphical frontends to cmake, but since you are a hardcore programmer you are probably not interested in that!
+Rumor has it there are even truly graphical frontends to cmake, but since you are a hardcore programmer you are probably not interested in that.

 The preset CMake configuration is extreme overkill for the Laplace solver.
 When you only have a single source file, the only thing needed is really